Financial Policy & Fees

 Do you take Insurance?

-We no longer accept insurance.
-In 2025, we switched to a self-pay model of care.
+I no longer accept insurance.
+In 2025, I switched to a self-pay model of care.

 Can I use HSA or HFA to pay for acupuncture?